Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Applications of Differentiable EFT Likelihoods

 While HN coordinates remove local correlations at the Standard Model point, sampling efficiency can be further improved in whitened coordinates, in which the sample covariance matrix is approximately the identity matrix.
 We perform a pilot NUTS run in HN coordinates and compute the sample covariance matrix $\Sigma$.
 From its eigendecomposition

 we construct a whitening transformation

 and define whitened coordinates

 in which the transformed $\Sigma$ is, by construction, the identity matrix, i.e.\ $K_{\rm W}\Sigma K_{\rm W}^T = I$.
 In our independent production run in these coordinates, sampling is particularly efficient, and the resulting sample covariance is close to the identity matrix up to finite-sample fluctuations.
+The samples in whitened coordinates are finally transformed back into the Warsaw-basis Wilson coefficient coordinates~$\vec C$.

 The resulting posterior exhibits strongly non-Gaussian features.
 Interference terms between Standard Model and new-physics amplitudes linear in certain Wilson coefficients can be compensated by quadratic contributions from many orthogonal directions, generating extended hyperellipsoidal structures in parameter space.
 In high dimensions, the large volume of these structures shifts the typical posterior region away from the likelihood mode, leading to substantial differences between profiled and marginalized constraints.
-A detailed analytic explanation of this geometry, together with all one-dimensional profiled and marginalized bounds in both the up- and down-aligned flavour bases, is provided in the Supplemental Material.
-A compact summary of the global constraint pattern is provided by the spectrum of sample-covariance eigenvalues $\lambda_i$, shown in gray in Fig.~\ref{fig:spectrum}, where we express the constraint on each eigendirection in terms of an effective scale $\Lambda_i^{\rm eff}\equiv \lambda_i^{-1/4}$.
+A detailed analytic explanation of this geometry is provided in the \SupplementalMaterial.
+All one-dimensional profiled and marginalized bounds in both the up- and down-aligned flavor bases are available as dataset~\cite{dataset} and contained in the \SupplementalMaterial.
+A compact summary of the global constraint pattern is provided by the spectrum of $\vec C$-coordinate sample-covariance eigenvalues $\lambda_i$, shown in gray in Fig.~\ref{fig:spectrum}, where we express the constraint on each eigendirection in terms of an effective scale $\Lambda_i^{\rm eff}\equiv \lambda_i^{-1/4}$.
 A substantial fraction of eigendirections are already constrained at effective scales above $10\,\text{TeV}$, while the low-scale tail identifies the combinations of Wilson coefficients that remain comparatively weakly bounded.

-Importantly, due to the combination of DY and $b\to s\bar\nu\nu$ data, no flavour alignment assumptions have to be imposed a priori, and the full flavour structure can be retained in the posterior samples.
-Changing between up- and down-aligned bases corresponds to an invertible linear transformation of the likelihood parameters, ensuring that the posterior distribution is basis independent.
+Importantly, due to the combination of DY and $b\to s\bar\nu\nu$ data, no flavor alignment assumptions have to be imposed a priori, and the full flavor structure can be retained in the posterior samples.
+These samples can be transformed into different bases via invertible linear transformations of the likelihood parameters, reflecting the basis independence of the posterior distribution.
 While marginalized one-dimensional bounds are inherently basis dependent, they can be obtained in \emph{any} basis from samples of the basis-independent high-dimensional posterior.